 For many years I have personally dealt with a fungal infestation in my hand.
 Many ranchers and farmers get my particular fungal infestation from handling hay, digging in the dirt, and doing the regular Farmer John stuff.
 So, I have first hand (play on words!) experience to pass on here and now.
 I do not even remember for how long it was that my hand had a rash on it that would actually weep at times just like a bad case of poison oak.
 I had tired various ointments and such, but they would only subdue the “rash,” never end it.

-Then about eight years ago I ran into Doug Kaufmann and Dr. David Holland who co-wrote many of Kaufmann's books.
+Then in 2001 I ran into Doug Kaufmann and Dr. David Holland who co-wrote many of Kaufmann's books.
 Slowly, and I mean slowly, I started learning about fungi and the mycotoxins they produce.
 The whole concept of fungal infestations in a body and what that meant was so foreign to me that it was hard to comprehend at first.
 But it finally sank in especially as I grew to understand the “rash on my hand.”

 If that doesn't perk your interest maybe this fact should: 100% naturally produced organic mycotoxins are the greatest source of chemical contamination in our foods.
 Mycotoxins can appear in the food chain as a result of fungal infection of crops, either by being eaten directly by humans, or by being used as livestock feed.
 Mycotoxins greatly resist decomposition or being broken down in digestion, so they remain in the food chain in meat and dairy products.
 Even temperature treatments, such as cooking and freezing, do not destroy mycotoxins.
 The quote is from Wikipedia, the free Web-based encyclopedia.